Jean Trévoux

-Jean Claude Marie Trévoux (born February 27, 1905 in Petit Quevilly (Seine-Inférieure) and died on October 29, 1981 in Mexico City) was a French rally and racing driver and winner of four editions of the Monte Carlo Rally.
+Jean Claudius Marie Trévoux (February 27, 1905 – October 29, 1981) was a French racing driver, and winner of four editions of the Monte Carlo Rally.

 Biography

 Born in Le Petit-Quevilly, Trévoux began his racing career in early 1932 driving a Bugatti and winning the Criterium Paris to Nice race.
 He also drove a Bentley Blower at the Le Mans 24 Hours that year but crashed out on the first lap.

-In 1934 Jean took the first of his four wins at Monte-Carlo, as co-driver to Louis Gas.
+In 1934 Trévoux took the first of his four wins at Monte-Carlo, as co-driver to Louis Gas.
 In 1939 he took a joint win with Joseph Paul.
 After racing returned following World War II, he claimed two other wins, driving a Hotchkiss and Delahaye 175 respectively.

-Also success in Rallye du Maroc 1935 and 1937, and Criterium International de Tourisme Paris-Nice 1934.
+Trévoux competed in the Rallye du Maroc in 1935 and 1937, and the Criterium International de Tourisme Paris-Nice in 1934.
+In 1941, he attempted to qualify for the Indianapolis 500.

-He later settled in Mexico during the late 1940s, marrying a Mexican woman and opening a restaurant in Mexico City called Restaurant Bar La Cucaracha.
+Trévoux later settled in Mexico during the late 1940s, marrying a Mexican woman and opening a restaurant in Mexico City called Restaurant Bar La Cucaracha.